Music Makers Encyclopedia: A

 The Allman Brothers Band

 Southern-rock group formed in Macon, GA by brothers Duane and Gregg Allman.
-Active: 1969- Members: Duane Allman (g: 70-71), Gregg Allman (k/v: 69-76, 78-81, 89-) with Dickey Betts (g/v: 69-76, 78-81, 89-00), Berry Oakley (b: 69-72; died in a motorcycle accident on 11/11/72), Butch Trucks (d: 69-76, 89-17; died 1/24/2017), and Jai Johanny Johanson (d: 69-76, 89-); Lamar Williams (b: 69-76; died 1/25/83), Chuck Leavell (k: 72-76), Warren Haynes (g: 95-), Allen Woody (b: 89-95), Johnny Neel (k: 89-90), Mark Quinones (k: 90-).
+Active: 1969- Members: Duane Allman (g: 70-71), Gregg Allman (k/v: 69-76, 78-81, 89-) with Dickey Betts (g/v: 69-76, 78-81, 89-00), Berry Oakley (b: 69-72), Butch Trucks (d: 69-76, 89-17), and Jaimoe Johanson (d: 69-76, 89-); Lamar Williams (b: 69-76; died 1/25/83), Chuck Leavell (k: 72-76), Warren Haynes (g: 95-), Allen Woody (b: 89-95), Johnny Neel (k: 89-90), Mark Quinones (k: 90-).
 Derek Trucks (g: 00-).
 Members have formed various offshoot groups.
 Johanson, Williams, and Leavell formed the band Sea Level.
 Betts, Haynes, and Neel were all in the Dickey Betts Band together.
 Haynes and Woody were in Gov't Mule together.

 Song(s):